jdmulligan/JETSCAPE-analysis/README.md

 2. Start a docker container that contains all of the JETSCAPE pre-reqs:

     ```
-    docker run -it -v ~/jetscape-user:/home/jetscape-user --name jetscapeContainer --user $(id -u):$(id -g) jdmulligan/jetscape-base:v1test
+    docker run -it -v ~/jetscape-user:/home/jetscape-user --name myJetscape --user $(id -u):$(id -g) jdmulligan/jetscape-base:v1
     ```

     This is what the `docker run` command does:
-    - `docker run` starts the docker container from a pre-defined image jdmulligan/jetscape-base:v1test, which will be downloaded if necessary.
+    - `docker run` starts the docker container from a pre-defined image jdmulligan/jetscape-base:v1, which will be downloaded if necessary.
     - `-it` runs the container with an interactive shell.
     - `-v` mounts a shared folder between your machine (at ~/jetscape-user) and the container (at /home/jetscape-user/shared), through which you can transfer files to and from the container.
 You can edit the locations as you like.
     - `--name` (optional) sets a name for your container, for convenience.
 Edit it as you like.